-Pedestrian Accident Lawyers in Montgomery, Alabama
+Pedestrian Accident Lawyer in Montgomery, Alabama

 CAUSES OF PEDESTRIAN ACCIDENTS IN MONTGOMERY

 Pedestrian accidents are caused by both motorists and pedestrians, and oftentimes it’s a combination of poor conduct on the side of both parties.
 Other times, it could be an environmental matter or mechanical issue.
-The following is a summary of causes of accidents by motorists and pedestrians.
+The following is a summary of the causes of accidents by motorists and pedestrians.